18 Things To Work On When Business Is Slow

 - WooCommerce – An easily customizable and free site.

 - Magento – For a business that intends to grow and scale extensively.

 Explore In-Store Options

-When it comes to selling in-store, you have two main options: consignment or wholesale.
+On the other hand, you may want to minimize risk and first get your products in stores.
 Selling consignment means placing your product in someone else's store and receiving a certain percentage of sales only once it's been sold.
 Selling wholesale means selling your product in bulk to a distributor at a discount.